MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Introduced in this update:

 - Microsoft Teams only mode is now available in application settings, so you don't need to set up a Skype for Business account anymore.
-In this mode, devices signed in to Teams only mode join Skype for Business meetings as a guest user.
+In this mode, devices signed in to Teams only mode join Skype for Business meetings as a guest.
 - Fix for HDMI audio causing lower call volume.
 HDMI audio feature is automatically enabled for all devices with application build 4.9.12.0.

 > [!NOTE]